 "The ugliness of ignorant ideas is BEAUTIFUL compared to the horror of everyone's mouth sewn shut" ~Bill Ottman, CEO of Minds

 Minds is a bunker for people who seek free speech ideals but it also aims to be much more than that, as the team builds out broader crypto functionality, censorship-resistance, hosting, decentralized identity, and privacy features.
-Minds wants content creators and all users to have a stake in the network, help govern the network, and earn based on their time and energy spent on the network.
+Minds wants content creators and all users to have a stake in what they refer to as "The Contribution Economy" to help govern the network and earn crypto based on their time and energy spent on the network.

 Open-source solves the transparency issue in social media by allowing a peer-review of algorithms and data feeds.
 Third parties can verify that platforms are remaining as neutral as possible and ensure privacy is being prioritized.
 After all, algorithms are written by humans and humans are highly biased.
 Why not have checks and balances via open-source repositories?

 We believe new crypto-based infrastructure will allow a new layer of the internet to be built without censors, gatekeepers and rent-seekers.
-We think of it like digital cities with commons areas and their own transparent, open-source rule set.
-There will still be private, for-profit 'storefronts' in the digital cities you can 'walk' into, but the difference is you will own your identity and data as you move between these stores for different services.
+We think of it like digital cities with commons areas and their own transparent, open-source governance.
+There will still be private, for-profit 'storefronts' in the digital cities you can 'walk' into for a variety of services, but the difference is you will own your identity and data as you move between these stores.
 Banking and financial assets will also be held directly and owned by you via your cryptographic keys.
 No longer will you just be a serf, giving up your data for the ability to use each service.
 Different business models and community governance that aligns incentives will emerge from this, we are already seeing it happen in areas such as DeFi.
 We believe Web 3.0 will translate into aspects of social media, which will organically compete with big social networks on the grassroots level.
 This is how categories are challenged.